abhpd/hacktoberfest2021/README.md

 ### What can You contribute ⚠️
 * There are language Specific folders in the repository choose any you're comfortable with if not, make one.
 * Inside the language folder there will be multiple topic folders like Data Structures, Algorithms, Problems and projects.
-* Contribute any algorithm, data-structure implementation or your favourite problmes or projects.
+* Contribute any algorithm, data-structure implementation or your favourite problems or projects.
 * Make sure your follow the below steps.
 -----